-However, Albania is a far cry from the way it is portrayed in the media, and in addition to that, it is actually home to almost 300 miles of stunning coastline, stretching all the way from the city of Vlorë to Sarandë.
+However, Albania is a far cry from the way it is portrayed in the media, and in addition to that, the stunning Albanian coast spans for almost 300 miles of incredible beaches, stretching all the way from the city of Vlora to Saranda.

 If this sounds nerve-wracking, that’s because it is…at first.
 After a couple of bus journeys in Albania however, my friends and I had got the hang of things and found ourselves really warming to the Albanian way of travel!
 Sure, the buses may not follow a schedule, and they may pack on way more people than they should, but it’s certainly an experience!